The knee is a very unique joint. It serves to bear weight and has many structures within and around it.

 Assistive devices in the form of braces provide stability and support during daily and athletic activities.
 Each knee brace has a specific function.

 - Knee Brace: Protects and supports the knee, while alleviating joint pain.
 It can also be used as a preventive measure.

 - Hinged Knee Brace: Stabilize the knee, controls your knee range of motion and prevents hyperextension.

 - Knee Sleeve: used for compression of the leg to promote healing.
 It provides less knee support.

 - Patella Strap: Places pressure on the tendon below the knee to spread pressure and alleviate stress on the joint.

 - Taping: Taping is similar to wrapping bandage around your knee.
 A good taping technique can provide excellent support similar to the hinged knee braces, but the effectiveness of tape will reduce over time as the tape stretches slightly.

-- Massage Therapy: Friction massage can be done after healing of ligament injury by yourself or a therapist.
+- Massage Therapy: Frictional massage can be done after healing of ligament injury by yourself or a therapist.
 It should be avoided in the early acute stages.

-- Glucosamine and Chondroitin Sulfate Supplements: They are used in osteoarthritis of the knee, it is believed to promote formation as well as healing of cartilage.
+- Glucosamine and Chondroitin Sulfate Supplements: They are used in osteoarthritis of the knee, it is believed to promote formation as well as cartilage healing.

 - Hyaluronic Acid Injection: Hyaluronic acid is a component of the synovial fluid, loss of it appears to contribute to joint pain and stiffness.
 Studies have shown that hyaluronic acid injections may help more than pain-relief medications for some people with osteoarthritis.